nealmick/ned/EMBED_PLAN.md

 1. **Welcome Screen Fixed** - Added embed flag to Welcome class, fixed positioning to render within editor pane instead of full window overlay, made welcome screen replace editor content instead of showing on top
 2. **File Dialog Working** - Added `gFileExplorer.handleFileDialog()` to `NedEmbed::render()` so "Open Folder" button works and welcome screen auto-hides when folder is selected
 3. **File Explorer Enabled** - Re-enabled file explorer rendering (was commented out), now displays without crashes
+4. **Keybinds Focus Issue Fixed** - Fixed issue where keybinds were processed even when editor pane wasn't focused by checking `ImGui::IsWindowFocused()` before processing keybinds
+5. **Goto Definition/Reference Popups Fixed** - Added embedded flags to LSP classes and modified positioning to render within editor pane bounds instead of full window overlay
+6. **Editor Focus Blocking Fixed** - Fixed issue where `block_input` was being set every frame, now only sets when focus state changes to avoid interfering with other components like LSP popups

 **🔧 Technical Fixes:**
 - Added `isEmbedded` flag to Welcome class to handle different rendering modes
 - Modified welcome screen to use `ImGui::GetContentRegionAvail()` instead of `ImGui::GetWindowWidth()` for embedded mode
 - Added file dialog handling to `NedEmbed::render()` method
 - Re-enabled `renderFileExplorer()` call in the render loop
+- Added embedded flags to `LSPGotoRef` and `LSPGotoDef` classes
+- Modified popup positioning to use editor pane bounds instead of full display size
+- Fixed editor focus detection to only update `block_input` when focus state changes

 **📁 Project Structure:**
 - Main NED project: `/Users/neal/dev/ned/`
 - Demo app: `/Users/neal/dev/ImGui_Ned_Embed/`
 - Demo app includes NED as local dependency (not submodule yet)
 - Multi-threaded builds enabled for faster development

+### Terminal Rendering Approach

+**Current Issue:**
+- Terminal is rendered as a separate window that overlays the entire editor pane
+- This causes focus loss when terminal is opened (main app window loses focus)
+- Terminal appears as a pane with no controls on top of the main app pane

+**Attempted Solutions:**
+1. **Tried rendering within editor pane context** - Terminal wasn't visible because it was rendering underneath editor/file explorer
+2. **Tried creating window within editor bounds** - Terminal was behind editor and still caused focus loss
+3. **Reverted to original overlay approach** - Current state: terminal works but causes focus loss and renders as separate window

+**NEW APPROACH - Separate Draggable Window:**
+- Terminal should render as a separate draggable, collapsible, and resizable ImGui window in embedded mode
+- This provides better UX and avoids focus loss issues
+- Terminal will be a standalone popup window with its own position and size controls
+- Similar to how many IDEs handle their integrated terminals (VS Code, etc.)
+- User can position the terminal wherever they want and resize it as needed

 ---